 If you are looking to promote your company, product or service and engage your target market in a virtual event without the need for physical presence, then it is important that you know who they are and what they are looking to get from attending.
-You must understand their needs and goals when attending your virtual event, whether that is for professional training and development, networking or to earn a certification.
+You must understand their needs and goals when attending your virtual event, whether that is for professional training and development, networking or to earn a certificate.

 In this blog, you will learn about: